perrette/papers/README.md

 - scan directory for PDFs
 - rename PDFs according to bibtex key and year
 - some support for attachment
-- display / search / filter entries : format as bibtex or key or whatever
+- display / search / list entries : format as bibtex or key or whatever
 - merging / update
 - undo command
-- global configuration file with default bibtex and files directory
+- configuration file with default bibtex and files directory
-- git saving of bibtex
 - integration with git
-- filter + remove entry by key or else
+- list + remove entry by key or else

 Planned features